teddythetwig/openshift-pep/openshift-pep-012-metrics.md

 In both cases, the act of reporting metrics to OpenShift is as simple as writing them to `STDOUT` using the metrics message format defined below.
 If cartridge and application developers write their metrics to `STDOUT`, those metrics will be captured by OpenShift and either written to Syslog or to log files in $OPENSHIFT_DATA_DIR/logs, depending on the OpenShift environment's configuration (see the [Logging PEP](https://github.com/openshift/openshift-pep/blob/master/openshift-pep-009-logging.md) for more details).

 #### Pulling metrics
-A node-level service, `oo-gather-metrics`, is responsible for scheduling the pull-based metrics available per gear.
-The daemon will also be responsible for reporting statistics about the metrics gathering process, such as the time taken to gather metrics.
+A watchman plugin, `metric_plugin.rb`, is responsible for scheduling the pull-based gear metrics available per gear.
+The plugin will also be responsible for reporting statistics about the metrics gathering process, such as time taken to run the metrics.

-`oo-gather-metrics` will query each gear for metrics at a configurable interval.
+`metric_plugin.rb` will query each gear for metrics at a configurable interval.
 During each iteration, it will perform the following tasks:

 - collect metrics common to all gears such as cgroups information
 - execute `bin/control metrics` for each cartridge whose manifest indicates the cartridge supports metrics